A History of Solar Activity over Millennia

-It is important to study solar variability on different timescales.
-The primary basis for such studies is observational (or reconstructed) data.
-The sun's activity is systematically explored in different ways (solar, heliospheric, interplanetary, magnetospheric, terrestrial), including ground-based and space-borne experiments and dedicated missions during the last few decades, thus covering 3\,--\,4 solar cycles.
-However, it should be noted that the modern epoch is characterized by unusually-high solar activity dominated by an 11-year cyclicity, and it is not straightforward to extrapolate present knowledge (especially empirical and semi-empirical relationships and models) to a longer timescale.
 Therefore, the behavior of solar activity in the past, before the era of direct measurements, is of great importance for a variety of reasons.
 For example, it allows an improved knowledge of the statistical behavior of the solar-dynamo process, which generates the cyclically-varying solar-magnetic field, making it possible to estimate the fractions of time the sun spends in states of very-low activity, what are called grand minima.
 Such studies require a long time series of solar-activity data.
 The longest direct series of solar activity is the 400-year-long sunspot-number series, which depicts the dramatic contrast between the (almost spotless) Maunder minimum and the modern period of very high activity.
-Thanks to the recent development of precise technologies, including accelerator mass spectrometry, solar activity can be reconstructed over multiple millennia from concentrations of cosmogenic isotopes $^{14}$C and $^{10}$Be in terrestrial archives.
+Thanks to the recent development of precise technologies, including accelerator mass spectrometry, solar activity can be reconstructed over multiple millennia from concentrations of cosmogenic isotopes \super{14}C and \super{10}Be in terrestrial archives.
 This allows one to study the temporal evolution of solar magnetic activity, and thus of the solar dynamo, on much longer timescales than are available from direct measurements.

-This paper gives an overview of the present status of our knowledge of long-term solar activity, covering the Holocene (the last 11 millennia).
+This paper gives an overview of the present status of our knowledge of long-term solar activity, covering the period of Holocene (the last 11 millennia).
 A description of the concept of solar activity and a discussion of observational methods and indices are presented in Section~\ref{sec:1}.
 The proxy method of solar-activity reconstruction is described in some detail in Section~\ref{S:4}.
 Section~\ref{sec:3} gives an overview of what is known about past solar activity.
 The long-term averaged flux of solar energetic particles is discussed in Section~\ref{S:SEP}.
 Finally, conclusions are summarized in Section~\ref{sec:conc}.